Hokkaido Drinks: Whisky, Sake, Wine, and Craft Beer

 Craft Beer

-• North Island Beer — American-style craft in central Sapporo
+• North Island Beer (Sapporo) — American-style craft in central Sapporo.
+IPAs, pale ales, and seasonal releases.
+Tap room near Susukino.
+See our craft beer guide.

 Non-Alcoholic